 - Visiting the site during building construction.

-- Selecting construction materials for the client during the finishing stages.
+- Select construction materials for the client during the finishing stages.

 - The final bill of settlement to the building contractor.

-At the current trend, the current construction cost in Bangalore is varying between Rs 1600 to Rs 1900/sq ft for basic A+ quality construction.
+At the current trend, the ongoing construction cost in Bangalore is varying between Rs 1600 to Rs 1900/sq ft for basic A+ quality construction.

-If you opt for such an arrangement, towards the end, it is likely that there would be some jobs pointed out as extra, which were not there in the original plan, therefore, leading to unjustified estimate overruns.
+If you opt for such an arrangement, there would likely be some jobs pointed out as extra towards the end, which was not there in the original plan, therefore, leading to unjustified estimate overruns.